 Notice of Exclusion will be removed from the Department of Campus Safety’s files.
 If the

-appeal is denied, the reason(s) for the denial will be given and the appellant will be notified
+appeal is denied or modified the reason(s) for the denial or modification will be given and the appellant will be notified of the denial or modification.

-that they may make a formal written request for review if it is submitted within 10 days of the

-date of the denial of the appeal by the director of campus safety.
-The request for review must

-be submitted to the vice president